Configuring an SMTP Security Policy

 - Go to Webhooks (

-/app/webhooks) and open the webhook you want to protect. - Click Edit.
+/app/webhooks) and open the webhook to protect. - Click Edit.

-- In the Security policy dropdown, select the policy you created.
+- In the Security policy list, select the policy that you created.

 - Click Save.

-Multiple webhooks can share the same policy.
-Changes to the policy take effect immediately for all attached webhooks.
+Several webhooks can share one policy.
+A change to the policy takes effect immediately for every attached webhook.

 Using the API

-Set smtp_security_policy_id when creating or updating a webhook:
+Set smtp_security_policy_id when you create or update a webhook:

 PUT /api/v1/webhooks/wh_01HX...